 The Group is also committed to monitoring and offsetting its own carbon emissions and the LHL Board oversees the Group's Carbon Disclosure Project submission and its alignment with the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD).
-During the year the Group took further steps on its journey to implement the recommendations of the TCFD, in particular to utilise tools for its understanding of climate change risk on its investment portfolio as mentioned above.
+During the year the Group took further steps on its journey to implement the recommendations of the TCFD, in monitoring, measuring and controlling the impacts of climate change within the business, in particular in the Group's core activities of underwriting and investments.